Actipro/WPF-Controls/Documentation/topics/barcode/symbologies/code93-extended.md

 ---
 # Code 93 Extended

-Code 93 Extended is a linear symbology, and supports the encoding of many more characters than standard Code 93.
+Code 93 Extended is a linear symbology and supports the encoding of many more characters than standard Code 93.

 This symbology is also known as Code 93 Full ASCII.